roberttaraya/hello-docker/README.md

 # hello-docker

-This is a demo node js app that I'm using to demonstrate a basic CI/CD workflow with Docker, specifically:
+This is a demo node.js app that I'm using to demonstrate a basic CI/CD workflow with Docker, specifically:

 Code -> Github -> CircleCI -> Docker Hub -> Docker Cloud -> AWS